Want to know more about South America? Here are 25 Interesting Facts about South America that you probably didn’t know before reading this!

 13. Christianity is the main religion

-About 90% of the South American population consider themselves to be Christians, and over 80% are Roman Catholics.
+About 90% of the South American population consider themselves to be Christians, and over 80% are Roman Catholics, making Christianity the main religion in South America.

 14. There are many natural resources in South America